 - Involving complex communication or cognitive needs

-Or you may observe that an individual has become incontinent at night because they put their bedding in the wash every morning and you notice the smell of urine coming from their bedroom.
+Or, you may observe that an individual has become incontinent at night because they rushed down to put their bedding in the wash every morning and you notice the smell of urine coming from their bedroom.
 Rather than approaching them about it, which could be embarrassing for them, you could uphold their dignity and independence by obtaining leaflets from their GPs office that provide information about incontinence and leaving them somewhere that they will find them.